CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Create or upate the resource group page, see [docs: how to create a resource group page](howto_resource_group_page.md).

-Publish news about the new corpus in the portal, see [docs: howto create news in the portal](howto_portal_news.md) .
+Publish news about the new corpus in the portal, see [docs: how to create news in the portal](howto_portal_news.md) .